• Skip to primary navigation

 Well - 160°

 Any leftover steak will keep in the refrigerator for about 3 days.
-You can heat it in the microwave or in a fry pan and use the meat in a recipe similar to my Steak Fajitas.
-Or you can put the steak in a salad.
+You can heat it in the microwave or in a fry pan on low until heated through.
+Use the meat in a recipe similar to my Steak Fajitas.
+Some people like to make steak and eggs for a hearty breakfast.
+Or you can add the strips to a stir fry with veggies and a sauce.
+It would make a delicious steak taco salad.

 If you tried this recipe and enjoyed it, I'd love if you gave it a 5 star rating.
 This tells me what recipes you like and want to see more of.
 Thank you!